invictus-anic3tus/v4/JOURNAL.md

 I'm not going to update the repo cad models quite yet, in case I have to make more adjustments later.

 2.5 hrs

+### days thirty four thru forty - august 1st thru 7th

+by now all the parts have arrived, but I'm still trying to get parts printed.
+My 3d printer is having a lot of issues, and it's been a struggle trying to crank out this petg-cf. As of the time of writing I have the main drone body going (for the 219734890182nd time) and it seems to be working!
+I've been doing a bunch of work on the controller models, trying to get them to be easier to assemble.
+Not a whole lot of progress as a whole but progress nonetheless.

+10 hrs